Brayan Ceballos: New England Revolution

-On 13 December 2024 Ceballos signed with Major League Soccer club New England Revolution.
-Ceballos made his MLS debut, and recorded his first start for the Revolution, in the 2025 season opener, a 0-0 draw against Nashville SC on 22 February.
+On 13 December 2024, Ceballos signed with Major League Soccer club New England Revolution.
+Ceballos made his MLS debut, and recorded his first start for the Revolution, in the 2025 season opener, a 0–0 draw against Nashville SC on 22 February.
 He received MLS team of the matchday honors for week 1.
+Ceballos was the Revolution's Defender of the Year in 2025.

+CF Montréal

+On 24 July 2026, Ceballos was acquired by fellow MLS squad CF Montréal for up to $850,000 in General Allocation Money.